Nallathambi (1949 film)

 Nallathambi is a 1949 Indian Tamil-language film starring and produced by N. S. Krishnan.
 The film's script was written by C. N. Annadurai (later chief minister of Tamil Nadu).
 This film marked Annadurai's debut in Tamil films.
 The movie is an adaptation of 1936 American movie Mr. Deeds Goes to Town.

 Plot

-Nallathambi (NSK) a simple rural man inherits an estate from his deceased Zamindar relative.
+Nallathambi (NSK), a simple rural man, inherits an estate from a deceased Zamindar relative.
 The Zamindar's daughter Pushpa (Bhanumathi) falls in love with Nallathambi.
 However he loves another girl (T. A. Madhuram).
-Bhoopathy (Sahasranamam) the estate manager has his eye on the wealth and tries to cheat Nallathambi out of it.
+Bhoopathy (Sahasranamam), the estate manager, has his eye on the wealth and tries to cheat Nallathambi out of it.
 He goads Pushpa into filing a suit that Nallathambi is mentally insane.
 In the end Nallathambi defeats Bhoopathy's machinations.